lilianricaud/presentations/stigmergy-presentation-ncraft2017.md

 ---

-## Workgroups emerge, divide, specialize or disappear organically
+## Workgroups emerge, divide, specialize or disappear organically according to the needs of the system

 ---

-## Self responsability for the work encourage self-limitation, not indiscriminate growth
+## Self-responsability for the work encourage self-limitation, not indiscriminate growth

 <!---